Photo by Lisa Fay Larson

 Santa Cruz is known for its phenomenal wildlife viewing opportunities.
-Year round whale watching, birding, otters and elephant seals, and seasonal monarch butterflies have put Santa Cruz County on the map for many nature enthusiasts!
-But in December and January there seems to be a crescendo of wildlife that make Santa Cruz a wintertime must-see!
+Year round whale watching, birding, otters and elephant seals, and seasonal monarch butterflies have put Santa Cruz County on the map for nature enthusiasts!
+And now, visitors and locals can have a new and improved Santa Cruz County Wildlife Watching Guide right in their own hands - for free!